Recommendations

 Instructions:

-Add chopped vegetables with quinoa and toss to mix.
-Combine oil, lemon juice, salt, pepper and allspice, mix well.
+• Add chopped vegetables with quinoa and toss to mix.
+Combine oil, lemon juice, salt, pepper, and allspice, and mix well.
 Chill well and enjoy.
-Or substitute olive oil w/chickpea juice tabouli is in conjunction with hummus.
+Or substitute olive oil with chickpea juice tabouli in conjunction with hummus.